nrepl/nrepl/README.md

 * A later `1.0.0` release will include fixes for all previously-reported but languishing nREPL issues.
-* Future releases will focus on supporting the needs of the essential tools of the Clojure[Script] ecosystem, e.g. Leiningen, CIDER, boot, Cursive, and so on.
+* Future releases will focus on supporting the needs of the essential tools of the Clojure(Script) ecosystem (e.g. Leiningen, Boot, CIDER, Cursive).

 ## Usage